apache/incubator-kie-kogito-apps/trusty/README.md

 #### Handling failures

-The Trusty service by default is configured so that if a "recoverable" exception (for example a connection error with the database) occurs during the processing of a kafka event, the message is not acked and the application is set in an unhealthy status.
+The Trusty service by default is configured so that if a connection exception occurs during the processing of a kafka event, the message is not acked and the application is set in an unhealthy status.
 It's responsability of the underlying orchestrator to redeploy the service until the infrastructural issue is fixed.
 If you are not using any orchestrator, we suggest you to set up the following ENV variables so to disable this behaviour.
 With the following variables
 ```bash
 export MP_MESSAGING_INCOMING_TRUSTY_EXPLAINABILITY_RESULT_FAILURE_STRATEGY=ignore